lukaskremla/micropython-tools-jetbrains/README.md

 upload will be deleted - you can also simply configure excluded target (MicroPython) paths, that will be ignored by the synchronization feature.

-For projects which involve uploading large files *(For MicoPython standards)*, FTP uploads might help speed things up, especially if you're using serial communication.

 Finally, don't forget to select the appropriate stubs package for your device.
 You can do so in the plugin's settings.
 Start typing "micropython" in the "Stubs package" text field and you can browse all available packages via autocomplete.